bob-crutchley/tor-hidden-service/README.md

 # docker-tor-service

 A solution in Docker for deploying a single service on to the Tor network
-Jenkins has been included as an example
+NGINX has been included as an example

 Securely accessing a service you have deployed can be done a few ways such as SSH tunneling and setting up domain names and certificates.
 SSH tunneling aside, hosting through Tor is a free alternative, with the only downside being the connection speeds.